-1. Take responsibility for making decisions (all or part of) on one or more complex engineering activities
+1. Take responsibility for making decisions (all or part of) on one or more complex engineering activities Performance indicators include:

 - " Taking accountability for their own outputs and for those for whom they are responsible - " Accepting responsibility for their engineering activities - 2.
 Manage (all or part of) one or more complex engineering activities in line with good engineering management practice